mkudija/mkudija.github.io/reading-notes/_md/2022-01-04-Principles for Dealing with the Changing World Order.md

 [Economic Principles website](https://economicprinciples.org/) (additional information beyond the book)

 >Every chaos is a transition.
 In the end disorder cures and balances itself with dictatorship; old obstacles are roughly cleared away, and fresh growth is free.
 Revolution, like death and style, is the removal of rubbish, the surgery of the superfluous; it comes only when there are many things ready to die.
-China has died many times before; and many times she has been reborn. <br>—*[[~2021-06-17-The Story of Civilization]]: Our Oriental Heritage* by Will Durant, 823
+China has died many times before; and many times she has been reborn. <br>—*[[~2021-06-17-The Story of Civilization|The Story of Civilization]]: Our Oriental Heritage* by Will Durant, 823

 - Dalio changing world order take-aways: